3 ways to use a reclaimed wood salvaged junk heart

-Anyway… I wanted to get in on the reclaimed wood Valentine heart craze before Feb 14th.
+So I desired to come up with my own rustic heart take before Feb 14th.
 I’ve made some salvaged hearts before HERE, but they were a little more crafty.
 This round, I wanted to use my beloved wood scraps.

-Hence… here’s 3 ways to use a reclaimed wood junk heart!
+So… today I am showing you 3 ways to use a reclaimed wood salvaged junk heart!

 How to make the reclaimed wood heart

 This heart is not hard to make.
 Just a bit fiddly cutting the pieces just so.
 But no worries… it’s totally do-able if you have a decent jig saw handy.

 stencil – I used Homestead Blend Coffee HERE

 paper, pencil, scissors